Ban on cross-border tobacco advertising and sponsorship

 - Tobacco advertising: European Commission takes action against two non-compliant EU Member States

-Case C-380/03 - Federal Republic of Germany v European Parliament and Council of the European Union (Action for annulment – Approximation of laws – Directive 2003/33/EC – Advertising and sponsorship in respect of tobacco products – Annulment of Articles 3 and 4 – Choice of legal basis – Principle of proportionality)
+- Summary of the Judgement - Case C-380/03 - Federal Republic of Germany v European Parliament and Council of the European Union (Action for annulment – Approximation of laws – Directive 2003/33/EC – Advertising and sponsorship in respect of tobacco products – Annulment of Articles 3 and 4 – Choice of legal basis – Principle of proportionality)